JPetersen-code/ReactNotesApp/README.md

 To make this app functional you will need to install npm packages

-Please install npm packages as followed
+Please install npm packages as followed by opening command prompt window in root folder.

+Then type command.

 npm install react